dotnet/AspNetCore.Docs/aspnetcore/tutorials/getting-started-with-swashbuckle.md

 The configuration action passed to the `AddSwaggerGen` method adds information such as the author, license, and description.

-In *Program.cs", import the following namespace to use the `OpenApiInfo` class:
+In *Program.cs*, import the following namespace to use the `OpenApiInfo` class:

 [!code-csharp[](web-api-help-pages-using-swagger/samples/6.0/SwashbuckleSample/Program.cs?name=snippet_UsingOpenApiModels)]